DEI Often Stops Where the Contract Starts

 One of the most exhausting parts of this dynamic is that women are often expected to handle it themselves.

 We’re supposed to correct the behavior without sounding defensive.
-Document the pattern without sounding dramatic.
-Reassert authority without sounding difficult.
-Keep the project moving without letting anyone see exactly how much extra time is being wasted behind the scenes.
+Document the pattern without looking dramatic.
+Reassert authority without being labeled difficult.
+Keep the project moving while hiding just how much extra time is being wasted behind the scenes.

 That’s not inclusion.
-That’s asking women to absorb the gap between what a company says it values and what it actually enforces.
+That’s just asking women to quietly absorb the gap between what a company says it values and what it actually enforces.

-Companies need to back the women they promote.
+Companies need to actually back the women they promote.
 That means documenting repeated vendor behavior.
-It means letting female leaders escalate the issue without having to build a courtroom case first.
-It means male colleagues need to redirect authority in the moment instead of accidentally accepting power that doesn’t belong to them.
+It means letting female leaders escalate issues without having to build a courtroom case first.
+And it means male colleagues need to redirect authority in real time, instead of accidentally accepting power that was never theirs to begin with.

 Equality Has to Travel With the Work

-Global partnerships can be valuable.
-Offshore development can be smart, efficient, and collaborative.
-But if a company is going to build global teams, its standards have to travel with the work.
+Global partnerships can be great.
+Offshore development can be smart, efficient, and even collaborative.
+But if a company is going to build global teams, its standards need to pack a suitcase and travel with the work.

-That includes the standard that women in leadership are not decorative.
-They are not placeholders.
-They are not there to relay decisions from a man who must surely be somewhere nearby.
+That includes the standard that women in leadership aren’t just there for decoration.
+They’re not placeholders.
+They’re not there to relay decisions from some man who must be lurking just out of frame.

 They are the authority because the company made them the authority.